 Supplementary retirement plan (SRP)

-The pension expense for defined benefit SRP is actuarially determined using the projected benefit method prorated on service.
+The expense for the defined benefit SRP is actuarially determined using the projected benefit method prorated on service.
 Actuarial gains or losses on the accrued benefit obligation are amortized over the expected service lifetime for each plan participant.